-The main purpose of those environments is to configure the Ruby on Rails framework.
+The purpose of those environments is to configure the Ruby on Rails framework.
 Rails guide link.

-In development mode Rails will reloads all app classes and turn any caching off to allow a faster development cycle.
+In development mode Rails reloads all app classes and turns off caching to allow a faster development cycle.
 This is how the app runs on a development workstation.